-I see it every single day as a moderator of Facebook WordPress optimization group WP Speed Matters, complaints about paid website speed services that are totally ripping people off.
+I saw it every single day as a former moderator of Facebook Wordpress optimization group WP Speed Matters, complaints about paid website speed services that are totally ripping people off.

 I feel bad for them, most people are simply trying to improve their GTmetrix or Core Web Vitals scores and willing to spend money to improve their page results.
 It almost always goes wrong..
 Not only aren’t you getting what you pay for, these ‘speed specialists’ usually do it completely wrong and can cause more harm than actually helping your website performance.